 In a true disaster situation, your primary objective will be to move yourself and your loved ones as quickly as possible to a safe place – be that your home or bug-out location.

-In a disaster, everyone around you will have the same goal – get somewhere safe – but the majority will not have a sound plan in place, leading to frantic behavior and desperate attempts for survival.
+In a disaster, everyone around you will have the same goal – get somewhere safe – but most will not have a sound plan in place, leading to frantic behavior and desperate attempts for survival.

 In this situation, disappearing into the crowd and not drawing attention to yourself or your state of preparedness can greatly increase your chances of survival.

-As most around you will be unprepared for disaster, you will no doubt feel the urge to help those in need.
-However, your number one priority needs to be your own survival and you should only help others if you can do so without endangering yourself.
+As most around you will be unprepared for disaster, you will undoubtedly feel the urge to help those in need.
+However, your number one priority needs to be your own survival, and you should only help others if you can do so without endangering yourself.